migwynkriid/Harmonica/README.md

-# Harmonica -Discord Music Bot
+# Harmonica - Discord Music Bot

 Presenting " Harmonica " This self hosted bot uses YT-DLP to download audio files from YouTube and Spotify to play them directly in your Discord voice channel.